TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ObjectsAndProperties/Index.rst

    value is repeated.

 #.
 If the  *first* - and  *middle* value are empty, the first part of the
-   last-value is repeated before the last value
+   last-value is repeated before the last value.

 #.
 The  *middle* value is rotated.